Stonefish Fish

 Photo: Stonefish disguised as a stone

 The stonefish is a highly venomous bottom-dwelling fish found in coastal regions of Australia and the Indo-Pacific.
-Its oval body is covered with bumps, nodules, filaments, and growths resembling algae, enabling it to camouflage itself among rocks and sand by appearing like a stone, hence its name.
+Its oval body is covered with bumps, nodules, filaments, and growths resembling algae.
+This camouflage enables it to blend in among rocks and sand by appearing like a stone, hence its name.
 The stonefish has 13 dorsal spines that deliver potent neurotoxins, causing excruciating pain, paralysis, and sometimes death to humans if stepped on or disturbed.
 Fortunately, there have been no recorded deaths from stonefish stings in Australia.
 Hidden by one of its excellent disguises, the stonefish waits motionless for prey to pass by and grabs them with its large upward-opening mouth.

 Worldwide, there are five species of stonefish.
-The two species of stonefish are found in waters around Australia and are the most vicious.
-The Reef Stonefish ( Synanceia verrucosa) has a deep depression between its eyes.
-The Estuary Stonefish ( Synanceia horrida) has elevated eyes separated by a bony ridge.
-The male and female stonefish are similar in appearance.
+The two species found in waters around Australia are the most vicious.
+The Reef Stonefish (Synanceia verrucosa) has a deep depression between its eyes.
+The Estuary Stonefish (Synanceia horrida) has elevated eyes separated by a bony ridge.
+Male and female stonefish are similar in appearance.
 However, the female is larger and broader around the abdomen than the male and can weigh 50% more.
 Stonefish have a lifespan of between 5 to 10 years.

 Stonefish hiding amoung the coral.